Video marketing campaigns can give you a positive ROI (return on investment). In fact, 87% of video marketers said their campaigns were a success.

 During your video, you can encourage comments by asking questions.
 You can ask your followers to share your channel with friends and include a subscribe button so they’ll be alerted when you upload something new.

 Not getting the reach you expected?
 You can give your social video a boost by collaborating with influencers.
 Ask those in a related niche to be featured in a video and share it with their followers.
+Besides, consider using an influencer analytics tool to find the most suitable influencers for your collaborations.

 For example, a makeup brand like Sephora can send products to a beauty influencer in exchange for a video review.
 Or, a tech company could ask a gaming influencer to give their software a plug.